ricky-davis/AstroLauncher/README.md

 # Enable/Disable showing server FPS in console.
 This will probably spam your console when playing are in your server
 ShowServerFPSInConsole = True

+# When launched in Administrator Mode, Astro Launcher will attempt to automatically configure the firewall settings
+AdminAutoConfigureFirewall = True

 # Disable the Web Management Server
 DisableWebServer = False